-Rupert is now on bed rest whilst he recovers from the operation and will return in two weeks to have the stitches removed.
+Rupert then had bed rest whilst he recovered from the operation and before his stitches were removed.

-What next for Rupert?
-Well, assuming there are no complications, the next stage will be the difficult bit.
-There are mixed views about returning 3 legged hedgehogs to the wild.
+What happened to Rupert?
+There are mixed views about returning three legged hedgehogs to the wild.
 Some say they can survive okay.
-They can certainly still move fast with 3 legs.
-Others say that they cannot groom properly and will be more susceptible to things like ticks.
-So…. next for me will be to find my personal resolution for the dilemma of whether to release him fully back to the wild or to an enclosed garden where he will be safe but will not be able to contribute towards maintaining the hedgehog population.
+They can certainly still move fast with three legs.
+Others say that they cannot groom properly and will be more susceptible to things like ticks or unable to clamber out of holes.
+So….
+I had to find my personal resolution for the dilemma of whether to release him fully back to the wild or to an enclosed garden where he would be safe but will not be able to contribute towards maintaining the hedgehog population.

 What would you do?

 My work is entirely self-funded and I have to pay for operations like amputations as well as antibiotics and pain relief post operation.
-I will also have to pay again for him to have the stitches removed.
-I believe it is worth it to give him a second chance of life.
-You can support my work at www.littlesilverhedgehog.etsy.com.
+You can find out more about me and my work here and also how to support it.